ljean/balafon/README.rst

 Overview
 ------------------------------------

-sanza-crm moto is Organize > Target > Communicate.
+balafon moto is Organize > Target > Communicate.
 It helps you to work with your contacts in your day-to-day work

 .. _quick-start:

 Quick start
 -----------

-Python 2.6+, Django 1.4+ required
+Python 2.6+, Django 1.6+ required

 License